Like many charities, we use a third-party company to provide us with our database and management systems.

 The company we use is called Blackbaud who are one of the world’s largest and leading providers of supporter database systems for the charity and not-for-profit, healthcare and educational sectors.

 On 16 July 2020 Blackbaud notified us that regrettably they had been the victim of a ransomware attack in May 2020.
 A cybercriminal had been able to remove a copy of a subset of data from a number of their clients, including many UK and International charities and universities, and unfortunately, we were affected also.
-We are in the process of sending an e-mail or letter to all of our supporters and contacts whose data we believe has been affected to outline further details of this incident, what steps have been taken to date, how we are able to help those affected and what you may be able to do to assist us.

 a: Slade House Farm, Sidmouth, Devon, EX10 0NU